OPEN FOR APPLICATIONS | Rip It Up: Here’s to the joy and defiance of being young in the UK

 What support is available?

-There are three ways you can engage with the programme and access support MENU, BESPOKE & CROSS-FAN:
+You can engage with the programme and access support by applying to screen MENU titles.

 MENU: Access up to £500 (£125 per film) for programme enhancement, wraparound activity and audience development when you book one or more of the key titles.